Massolinii/a-pathfinding/README.md

 ## License

-MIT - use it for whatever you want.
+Free to use - that's what the internet is for :)